SemanticMediaWiki/SemanticMediaWiki/src/SPARQLStore/README.md

 ## Repository connector

-A repository connector is responsible to establish a communication (via REST) between Semantic MediaWiki and an external [TDB][tdb] with the main objective to transfer/update triples from SMW to the back-end and to return result matches for a query request.
+A repository connector is responsible for establishing a communication between Semantic MediaWiki and an external [TDB][tdb] with the main objective to transfer/update triples from SMW to the back-end and to return result matches for a query request.

-The following client repositories are currently supported:
+The following client repositories have been tested:

 - [Jena Fuseki][fuseki]
 - [Virtuoso][virtuoso]
+- [Blazegraph][blazegraph]
+- [Sesame][sesame]
 - [4Store][4store]
-- [Sesame][sesame]

 ### Create a connection
 <pre>